-E-mail encryption is a vital element in protecting SMU and our students.
-Sutter Health compliance regulations require that all communication of PHI and/or PII that goes outside the Sutter Health network must be encrypted.
+E-mail security is essential to protecting the identity and privacy of SMU employees, students, and partners in education.
+Sutter Health compliance regulations require that all communication of PHI and/or PII transmitted to recipients, including SMU students, outside the Samuel Merritt University network, must be encrypted.

 Why Send Encrypted Email?